 This all started in 2012 when I took my car in to get repaired at my local Honda dealer.
 I brought my car in for an oil change and gave them a coupon they had sent me.
 I was expecting it back in 1 hour and when I had no communications from the dealership for 3 hours I called the dealer and heard the perennial:

 When I pressed 3, it rang five or six times before a person finally picked up the phone.
 Unfortunately, he had no idea who I was.
 He ended up asking my name, my vehicle model, and it’s color, only to find out that my service advisor was out to lunch.
 I was told he was going to call me back when he returned.
 I never heard back from the service advisor, so I eventually ended up having to go to the store at the end of the day.
 To my shock, I found that my final invoice did not have the coupon discount.
-Having just gone through a car rental experience using National’s Emerald Club, I knew this process could be better!
+I knew this process could be better!

 Armed with this experience, we set about writing software that would make the job of the service advisor easier while drastically improving the customer experience.

-Five years and 700 dealers later, we have created a new category of software called Customer Interaction Management where we focus on the interaction of the consumers.
-To date, we have processed well over a billion in payments, sent or received in excess of 68 million text messages, and placed over 9.8 million phone calls.
-Most of our dealers have sub 30 day payback periods on the monthly cost of the software.
+As a result, today we have a new category of software called Customer Interaction Management where we focus on the interaction of the consumers.
+To date, we have processed billions in payments and sent or received millions of text messages and phone calls.